KengKode/MobileHybridApp-TartanatorPlus/README.md

 _**check your simulator**: TagLine should be changed_

 - Bind another event "pagebeforeshow" to "#tartansPage":
-- Make event handler work in the following sequence
+- Make event handler work in the following sequence:
 \- Get data from "tartans.json" with `$.get("yourJSON", {}, function(res,code) {}, "json")`
 \- In `function(res,code)`, read each response item  and generate it into:
 `<li><a href="displayTartan.html?id={tartanID}">{tartanName}</li>`